nnerb/chat-app/client/README.md

-## TODO:
+TODO:

-- Setting the cache of conversation id when hardloaded the conversation ID
+- refactor caching on the receiver end when receiving the message